 Exploration and Development Activities

 No development wells were completed during the Company's 2006 financial year.

-The following table summarizes the gross and net exploration wells in which the Company participated during the year ended December 31, 2006.
+The following table summarizes the gross and net exploration wells in which the Company participated during the periods indicated.
 This well is located in Kazakhstan.